What are control accounts? Why do we need them?

 In this lesson we're going to answer these questions and more.

-As previously mentioned, we not only have the general ledger, but also two other ledgers:
+As previously mentioned, we not only have the general ledger, but also two other subsidiary or supporting ledgers:

 We also learned that all individual debtor T-accounts go in the debtors ledger and all individual creditor T-accounts go in the creditors ledger.

-There is a control account for debtors and another for creditors:
+There is one control account for debtors and another for creditors:

-The reason they are called control accounts is because one uses them to ensure there are no errors or mistakes in our records relating to debtors and creditors.
+The reason these accounts are called control accounts is because one uses them to ensure there are no errors or mistakes in our records relating to debtors and creditors.
 Thus one gets more control.
 I will show you exactly how this is done shortly.

 Also, the "bank" figure of $7,400 in the debtors control account would come from the total of the "debtors" column in the cash receipts journal: